os-climate/sostrades-dev-tools/docs/source/user_manual.md

 ### Section 2.2: Group management

-The Group Management feature, accessible via the menu button, allows users to organize access rights within the platform.
+The Group Management feature, accessible via the menu button, allows users to organise access rights within the platform.

 Each user connected to the platform belongs to, at least, one group with rights.

-- **Owner** : When a user create a group, he is the owner of the group.
+- **Owner** : When a user creates a group, he is the owner of the group.
 The owner cannot be changed and has the full rights on the group (edition, deletion, manage access rights).
 - **Manager** : Can edit a group (name and description), manage access rights to the group (can add or remove user or group but cannot change its own access right nor the owner), can create study into this group.
 A manager can't delete a group, only the owner can do it.
 - **Member** : A member of a group can only create studies into this group.